hybridsjs/hybrids/docs/component-model/templates.md

 #### Class

-`class` attribute expression allows adding and removing class names from an element's `classList`.
+`class` attribute expression adds or removes class names from an element's `classList`.
 An expression can be a string, an array of strings, or a map of keys with boolean values:

 ```javascript
 const name = 'one two';